-Recent data from TotallyMoney.com shows that the median asking price for properties is relatively high in this area at almost £240,000, but strong rental prices mean that landlords can still enjoy average yields of 7.47 per cent.
+Recent data from Right Move showed the median asking price for properties as relatively high in Selly Oak at almost £229,000, but strong rental prices mean that landlords can still enjoy good average yields, helped by the booming student population.

 The B8 postcode is close to the city centre, and includes Washwood Heath, Saltley, Alum Rock and Ward End.
 It’s an ethnically diverse area, with a large Asian population.
 The streets in this postcode are mainly residential, with rows of terraced and semi-detached houses.
 There are good bus links into the city centre.

-Landlords with properties in this part of Birmingham are enjoying rental yields of 7.26 per cent.
+Landlords with properties in this part of Birmingham are enjoying rental yields of 7.26 per cent at the time of reporting.
 The median property price is pretty low at under £150,000, but median rental value is almost £900 a month.

 Lots of Birmingham’s top spots are within easy reach (Villa Park is just down the road), and all of the areas covered by B44 are well served with supermarkets – and, enticingly, there’s also a fair amount of green space.

 Property prices are also attractive.
 A three bed semi-detached house in Great Barr will set you back around £165,000, up eight per cent on the year before but cheaper than nearby Handsworth Wood, which had an overall average price of just over £180,000.

 What should you look for in a Birmingham buy-to-let investment?